Special Elections: Is There a Better Way?

 - An elected official has retired, resigned or died

-- An elected official has run for, and won, a seat in a different official capacity before his original term has expired
+- An elected official has run for, and won, a seat in a different official capacity before his original term has expired, thus vacating their prior seat

 - An elected official has been removed from office for illegal activity

-- Some special proposition considered to be of urgent timing is to be voted upon (note that nothing is so urgent it cannot wait for the next regular election cycle!)
+- Some special propositions, considered to be of urgent timing are put forth to be voted upon (Precious few things are so critically urgent that they cannot wait for the next regular election cycle!)

-Now, these elections are very expensive.
+Special elections are very expensive.
 Why?
-Because all of the same protocols and services must be provided the same as they would be for a regular primary or general election.
+Because all of the same protocols and services must be provided, just the same as they would be for a regular primary or general election.

 How Much Does a Special Election Cost?